fdac18/news/README.md

 # Class on Nov 02
    - MiniProject2 phase2 due
    As of 1:30PM Nov 02
-   - I don't see forks for:
+   - I don't see forks for: nschwerz
-	- jyu25utk,
-	- nschwerz,
-	- ray830305
    - I dont see any activity in the forks:
-        - 3PIV

        - CipherR9
-        - tgoedecke
        - mander59

 # Class on Oct 31
    - work on final project/Miniproject